Geta/klarna/src/Klarna.Payments/README.md

 ## What is Klarna.Payments?

 Klarna.Payments is a library which helps to integrate Klarna Payments as one of the payment options in your EPiServer Commerce sites.
-This library consists of two assemblies:
+This library consists of two assemblies.
+Both are mandatory for a creating an integration between EPiServer and Klarna:
-* Klarna.Payments basically the integration between EPiServer and the Klarna Payments API (v3) (https://developers.klarna.com/api/#payments-api)
+* Klarna.Payments is the integration between EPiServer and the Klarna Payments API (https://developers.klarna.com/api/#payments-api)
 * Klarna.Payments.CommerceManager contains a usercontrol for the payment method configuration in Commerce Manager

 ### Payment process